-The September to September contracts arbitrage between the London and New York markets narrowed on Friday, to register this at 37.18 usc/Lb., while this equates to 28.85% price discount for the London Robusta coffee market.
+The May-to-May contract arbitrage between the London and New York markets narrowed yesterday: to register this at 64.64 usc/Lb.
+This equates to 50.87% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 4,339 bags on Friday; to register these stocks at 1,509,830 bags.
-There was meanwhile a larger in number 4,506 bags decline to the number of bags pending grading for this exchange; to register these pending grading stocks at 22,573 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 333 bags yesterday, to register these stocks at 1,834,930 bags, with 94.9% of these certified stocks being held in Europe at a total of 1,741,467 bags and the remaining 5.1% being held in the USA at a total 93,463 bags.
+There was meanwhile no change to the number of bags pending grading for this exchange; to register these pending grading stocks at 42,431 bags.

-The London market ended the day on a positive note and with 77.8% of the earlier gains of the day intact, while the New York market ended the day on a steady note, but with only 0.9% of the earlier gains of the day intact.
-This close and with the New York market struggling to remain in positive territory does little to inspire and one might think to see little better than a steady start for early trade today against the prices set on Friday, as follows:
+The London market ended the day on a negative note with 85.19% of the earlier losses of the day intact, while the New York market ended the day on a likewise negative note with 63.04% of the earlier losses of the day intact.
+This softer close, with both markets dropping back late in the day, does little to indicate direction and one might think the markets are due for a hesitant steady start to early trade today, against the prices set yesterday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.